-Announcing new Catalyst training projects!
+Announcing the 2020 Catalyst training projects!

-We are happy to announce nine new Catalyst projects that were selected as part of our recent Request for Proposals for Catalyst Grants for Advancing Transparent, Reproducible, and Ethical Research!
+We are happy to announce nine new Catalyst projects that were selected as part of our 2020 Request for Proposals for Catalyst Grants for Advancing Transparent, Reproducible, and Ethical Research!
 The awards total $10k and will support training and resource development activities spanning five disciplines, nine institutions in seven countries.
 Learn more about each project in the descriptions below.

 This round of Catalyst grants was supported by the National Institutes of Health.
 We congratulate the award recipients and we look forward to a productive partnership!